 These moist and meaty veggie burgers are packed with plant-based protein from black beans and hummus.
 Pair with a whole grain bun and a side of raw veggies for a lunch with staying power.

-Luvo Burritos.
-These burritos are packed with protein, veggies and whole grains and heat up in the microwave in just minutes.
+Luvo Bowls.
+These meals are packed with protein, veggies and whole grains and heat up in the microwave (or ovens) in just minutes.
 Perfect for days when cooking just isn’t happening, toss one in your bag on the way out the door and bam – lunch!
-With flavors like Chicken Coconut Curry and Roasted Eggplant and Quinoa, these burritos will satisfy your taste buds and your appetite.
+With flavors like Chana Masala and Roasted Caulifower Mac and Cheese, these bowls will satisfy your taste buds and your appetite.

 Share some of your favorite recipes and uses for vinegar in the comment section on Twitter at @luvoinc.
 Be sure to subscribe to our newsletter, Plated, to unlock a $2 coupon to use on your next Luvo purchase.